Suricrasia-Online/Enamel-Pin/README.txt

 env SAMPLES=100 ./enamel_pin

 The default number of samples is 100.

-BLACK LIVES MATTER - TRANS RIGHTS ARE HUMAN RIGHTS
+It takes about 6 seconds to render on a 1660 Ti.